DragonRuby/dragonruby-game-toolkit-contrib/docs/api/runtime.md

 ## `tick_count`

-Returns the current tick of the game. `args.state.tick_count` is `0` when the game is first started or if the game is reset via `$gtk.reset`.
+Returns the current tick of the game. `Kernel.tick_count` is `0` when the game is first started or if the game is reset via `$gtk.reset`.

 # `Kernel`